Jewish National Bloc: History

 The bloc contested the 1920 Constitutional Assembly elections as the Jewish Bloc, winning five seats.
-For the 1922 elections it changed its name to the Jewish National Bloc, but won only two seats in the 1st Saeima.
-The bloc was later disbanded, with the three parties contesting the 1925 elections alone.
+For the 1922 parliamentary elections it changed its name to the Jewish United National Bloc (Žīdu apvienotais nacionālais bloks), but won only two seats in the 1st Saeima.
+The bloc was later disbanded, with the three parties contesting the 1925 parliamentary elections alone.
 Mizrachi won a single seat in the 2nd Saeima, whilst the other two failed to pass the electoral threshold.